Assessing External Validity Over Worst-case Subpopulations: Introduction

-To measure treatment effects beyond the difference in mean~\eqref{eqn:ate},~\citet{Rothe10} proposes nonparametric estimators for the difference in the cumulative distribution of potential outcomes, and~\citet{KimKiKe18} studies kernel estimates for the $L^1$-distance between densities of $Y(1)$ and $Y(0)$.
-With a similar motivation as ours,~\citet{ChernozhukovFeLu18} proposes \emph{sorted effects}, a collection of sorted estimates of CATE indexed by percentiles.
-They develop central limit results for this nonparametric objective, under Donsker conditions (i.e., functional CLT) on CATE estimators.
-The $\mbox{WTE}_{\alpha}$ is a tail-average of sorted effects, and our semiparametric approach allows us to show central limit results for our estimator without requiring Donsker conditions on CATE estimators.
+Our worst-case approach is broadly related to previous works that estimate treatment effects beyond mean differences~\citep{Rothe10, KimKiKe18}.~\citet{ChernozhukovFeLu18} study \emph{sorted effects}, a collection of sorted quantiles of the conditional average treatment effect (CATE).
+They develop central limit results for this nonparametric estimand under Donsker conditions (i.e., functional CLT) on CATE estimates.
+The $\mbox{WTE}_{\alpha}$ we introduce in Section~\ref{section:approach} is a tail-average of sorted effects, and our semiparametric approach extends the AIPW under unanticipated shifts in the population.
+Theoretically, we prove central limit results for our estimator \emph{without requiring Donsker conditions on CATE estimates}.
 Our approach is not to be confused with quantile treatment effects~\citep{Firpo07}, which measures the difference between quantiles of $Y(1)$ and $Y(0)$.

-A number of authors have recently leveraged Neyman orthogonality in semiparametric inference and statistical learning~\citep{ChernozhukovChDeDuHaNeRo18, ChernozhukovNeSeSy18, ZadikMaSy18, FosterSy19}.~\citet{ChernozhukovChDeDuHaNeRo18} shows that the solution of a Neyman orthogonal estimating equation can be estimated at the usual central limit rate, even when nuisance parameters converge at slower rates.
-Their results do not apply to our augmented estimator of $\mbox{WTE}_{\alpha}$, since it is a nonlinear statistical functional of the underlying probability measure $P$.
-Using elaborate tools from empirical process theory, our main result shows that for suitably smooth---uniform Hadamard differentiable---nonlinear statistical functionals, orthogonality still allows insensitivity to estimation error in nuisance parameters.~\citet{FosterSy19} studies statistical learning problems with nuisance components, and shows insensitivity to nuisance parameter estimation error for their two-stage learn-then-optimize procedure.
-In contrast to their learning setting, we are interested in estimating the \emph{optimal objective value} given by the $\mbox{WTE}_{\alpha}$~\eqref{eqn:wte}, and our augmented estimator is designed specifically to be orthogonal for this purpose.